-A pooled analysis of data from five studies found that higher levels of blood testosterone increase breast cancer risk in premenopausal women .
+A pooled analysis of data from five studies found that levels of blood testosterone may modestly increase breast cancer risk in premenopausal women .

+For a summary of research studies on blood androgen levels and breast cancer risk, visit the Breast Cancer Research Studies section.

+**Draft 3:**

+A pooled analysis of data from five studies found that higher levels of blood testosterone may modestly increase breast cancer risk before menopause .

-For a summary of research studies on blood androgen levels and breast cancer risk, visit the Breast Cancer Research section.
+For a summary of research studies on blood androgen levels and breast cancer risk, visit the Breast Cancer Research Studies section.